An introduction to grants

 This should get you to a point where you are ready to start

-applying to a targeted list of funders with whom you have a very
+applying to a targeted list of funders with whom you have an

-good chance of success.
-As a rule, if you don't meet a
+excellent chance of success.
+As a rule, if you don't meet a trust's

 The numbers game

-If your project is within the parameters of a number of trusts,
+project is within the parameters of a number of trusts, then apply

-multiple applications for part-funding.
-Be aware of the application
+consider making multiple applications for part-funding.
+Be aware of

 The easy bit - writing the application - you know what you want